KayleneAnna/KayleneAnna.com/_portfolio/written.md

 ### For SDTC
+- <a href="/assets/portfolio/sdtc-weekly.pdf"> Example of the weekly, internal newsletter that I wrote and distributed each week. </a> &nbsp;
 - <a href="https://twitter.com/search?q=(from%3ASDTC_TDDC)%20until%3A2019-01-11%20since%3A2018-06-04&src=typed_query"> Twitter content examples.
 Majority of tweets were written by me, with edits done to translated content when needed </a> &nbsp;

 ### For Ottawa Festivals